shyam606/TODO-App/README.md

 # npm i or npm i -f (if got any package error)
 # npm run dev

+#working
+1. Type anything in the input and press Enter to add
+2. Two todo items are added by default; you can drag and drop them

 Todo App with Redux & Dynamic Filters
 Overview